 After a roller coaster 2015 of violent demonstrations, Greeks voted a landslide mandate to stiff their European debtors in favor of starting over and going it alone.

-In a treacherous betrayal, Prime Minister Alexis Tsipras caved to European bankers, ignored election results and put his people on a well-oiled slippery slope of perpetual indebtedness.
+In a treacherous betrayal, Prime Minister Alexis Tsipras caved to European bankers, ignored election results, and put his people on a well-oiled slippery slope of perpetual indebtedness.

 “Assets declaration” is not a new idea, as anyone facing bankruptcy would know.
-Everything from real estate, cash and jewelry, down to the kitchen cups and saucers, must be listed for the courts to divvy up.
+Everything from real estate, cash, and jewelry, down to the kitchen cups and saucers, must be listed for the courts to divvy up.

 But this isn't a case of personal bankruptcy.
-The Greek government, mired in debt for the next hundred years, has transferred its own bankruptcy reporting obligations to its citizens, amounting to legal repudiation of private ownership and private wealth.
+The Greek government, mired in debt for the next hundred years, has transferred its bankruptcy reporting obligations to its citizens, amounting to a legal repudiation of private ownership and private wealth.

 Private wealth is a cornerstone of personal liberty.
-As explained in Money and Wealth in the New Millennium, the two go hand in hand, even as government continues to redefine debt as wealth.
+As explained in Money and Wealth in the New Millennium, the two go hand in hand, even as the government continues to redefine debt as wealth.